The Youth Football Standard | Coach Tony

 The 5-Minute Mental Reset Routine

 Your athlete will manage pressure before games without you saying a word.
 They reset after mistakes faster and stay composed when corrected.
-With 34% of youth athletes already showing clinical anxiety symptoms, this routine addresses directly what camps and trainers cannot.
+The athlete coaches trust most is not the one who never makes mistakes.
+It is the one who resets the fastest.
+This routine builds that skill directly.

 📋